2023 President’s Message to Ontario CEC Members

 - Increase awareness among board members of the needs of our membership and all those who work with exceptional children in Ontario

 - Focus our efforts towards advocacy and progressive change through communication and consultation with the Special Education Branch of the Ministry of Education, the Minister’s Advisory Council on Special Education (MACSE), the Ontario Council of Administrators of Special Education (OCASE) and other organizations and individuals who work on behalf of children and youth with exceptionalities

 - Communicate effectively with educators, service providers and families in all geographical areas in Ontario

 - Maintain and build membership across Ontario, including in post-secondary institutions

 - Expand diversity among board members and Ontario CEC membership

-- Recruit and support new board members through connections and mentoring by the board and all Ontario CEC members
+- Recruit and support new board members and new Ontario CEC members

 - Enhance communication and adherence to timelines and processes

-- Utilize a cloud storage system to support teamwork among committee members
+- Continue to utilize our cloud storage system (Google folders) to support teamwork among committee members